STS-133: ExPRESS Logistics Carrier 4

+Robonaut2

-Robonaut2Discovery carried the humanoid robot Robonaut2 (also known as R2) to the International Space Station (ISS).
+Discovery carried the humanoid robot Robonaut2 (also known as R2) to the International Space Station (ISS).
 The microgravity conditions aboard the space station provide an ideal opportunity for robots like R2 to work with astronauts.
 Although the robot's primary initial task is teaching engineers how dexterous robots behave in space, it may eventually, through upgrades and advancements, assist spacewalking astronauts to perform scientific work once it has been verified as functional on the space station.
 It was the first humanoid robot in space, and was stowed on board the Leonardo PMM.
 Once Robonaut2 was unpacked, it began initial operation inside the Destiny module for operational testing, but over time, both its location and its applications could expand.

 Robonaut2 was initially designed as a prototype to be used on Earth.
 For its journey to the ISS, R2 received a few upgrades.
 Outer skin materials were exchanged to meet the ISS's strict flammability requirements.
 Shielding was added to reduce electromagnetic interference and onboard processors were upgraded to increase R2's radiation tolerance.
 The original fans were replaced with quieter ones to accommodate the station's restrictive noise environment, and the power system was rewired to run on the station's direct current system.
 Tests were conducted to make sure the robot could both endure the harsh conditions in space and exist in it without doing damage.
 R2 also underwent vibration testing that simulated the conditions it would experience during its launch onboard Discovery.

 The robot weighs 300 lb and is made out of nickel-plated carbon fiber and aluminum.
 The height of R2 from waist to head is 3 ft 3.7 in, and it has a shoulder width of 2 ft 7.4 in.
 R2 is equipped with 54 servo motors and has 42 degrees of freedom.
 Powered by 38 PowerPC processors, R2's systems run at 120 volts DC.